danielrothschild/danielrothschild.github.io/_pages/33_LearningandAI.md

 <div class="title"> MECHANICS </div>

 The seminar meets Thursdays from 2pm to 5pm in the seminar room of the UCL Philosophy Department, 19 Gordon Square.
 There is no meeting on 30 May.
-One extra session will be scheduled later down the road to accomodate everyone's schedule.
+On 6 June the seminar will meet from 11-1pm in order not to clash with the Shearman Lectues (Nico Kolodny) and the last session will be 13 June.

 The module will be assessed by a 3500-word essay.